 Overlock the edges of the cross stitch fabric with a zig-zag stitch.

 Alternatively, wrap a calico or white cotton binding over each edge and sew with a white or natural thread.
 This provides a stable solid edge to the cross stitch and prevents it from fraying.

-Measure and evenly cut strips of the patchwork fabric for the frame - 4 strips of each color in the frame.
+Measure and evenly cut strips of the patchwork fabric for the frame—four strips of each color in the frame.

-You might like to use extra of the backing fabric for the outer frame strip.
+You might like to use extra backing fabric for the outer frame strip.
 Each color may be a different width.

-For the hedgehog pillows I cut 4 long strips of each of the following:
+For the hedgehog pillows, I cut four long strips of each of the following:

 - 3 cm brown

 For the dinosaur pillow, I used different-sized strips as the material was from leftovers.

 Overlock or sew all the raw edges with a zig-zag stitch, so they don't fray.

 Sew the four inner frame patchwork strips to the cross stitch fabric, and iron the seams each time so they lay as flat as possible.